 3

-If you’re looking for a taste of New Orleans to take home, head to the French Market to shop outdoors.
-With food, art, trinkets, and often live music, walking through the historic district is a fantastic way to spend an afternoon.
-Be sure to check out the nearby New Orleans Jazz Museum and the newly-painted mural celebrating the cultural connections between Louisiana and Canada on N. Peters and Ursulines Streets.
+If you seek to take a piece of New Orleans home with you, the French Market is your destination for open-air shopping.
+Here, you'll discover a delightful medley of food, art, trinkets, and often, the sweet hum of live music to serenade your stroll through history.
+Be sure to explore the nearby New Orleans Jazz Museum and the newly adorned mural celebrating the cultural bonds between Louisiana and Canada on N. Peters and Ursulines streets.

 5